-a.
-Continue to manage and operate the TRACE service, achieving an increase in take up of the online portal service.
+- Continue to manage and operate the TRACE service, achieving an increase in take up of the online portal service. - With a move to more authority street to street relocations review provision of IVR and text service and development of online portal as preferred channel for the service.